Ensembling Off-the-shelf Models for GAN Training: Qualitative Image Analysis

 \section{Qualitative Image Analysis}

 \lblsec{appendix-1} In \reffig{fig:appendix-train_vary_samples}, we show more randomly generated images by StyleGAN2-ADA and our method with the same latent code for \textsc{FFHQ}, \textsc{LSUN Cat}, and \textsc{LSUN Church} 1k training sample setting similar to \reffig{train_vary_samples} of the main paper.
+Figure \ref{fig:appendix-train_vary_samples_diffaug} shows similar comparison between DiffAugment and our method.
 In many cases, our method improves the visual quality of samples compared to the baseline.

-For the human preference study conducted on the 1k sample setting, \reffig{fig:appendix-human_study} shows the sample images for both the cases where users preferred our generated images vs. StyleGAN2-ADA generated images. \reffig{fig:appendix-random_ffhq_cat} shows randomly generated images by our method, StyleGAN2-ADA, and DiffAugment for varying sample settings of \textsc{FFHQ}, \textsc{LSUN Cat}, and \textsc{LSUN Church}.
+For the human preference study conducted on the 1k sample setting, \reffig{fig:appendix-human_study} shows the sample images for the cases where users preferred our generated images or StyleGAN2-ADA generated images. \reffig{fig:appendix-random_ffhq_cat} and \reffig{fig:appendix-random_ffhq_church} show randomly generated images by our method, StyleGAN2-ADA, and DiffAugment for varying training sample settings of \textsc{FFHQ}, \textsc{LSUN Cat}, and \textsc{LSUN Church}.

-For \textsc{AFHQ} cat, dog, and wild categories, \reffig{fig:appendix-afhq} and \reffig{fig:appendix-afhq2} show the qualitative comparison between StyleGAN2-ADA and our method similar to \reffig{afhq}. \reffig{fig:appendix-afhq2} and \reffig{fig:appendix-afhq3} show similar comparison for \textsc{FFHQ}, \textsc{LSUN Cat}, and \textsc{LSUN Church} 1k training sample setting. \reffig{fig:appendix-low_shot} shows the latent interpolation of models trained by our method in the low-shot setting with only $100-400$ real samples.
+For \textsc{AFHQ} and \textsc{MetFaces}, \reffig{fig:appendix-afhq} and \reffig{fig:appendix-afhq2} show the qualitative comparison between StyleGAN2-ADA and our method (similar to \reffig{afhq} in the main paper). \reffig{fig:appendix-afhq3} and \reffig{fig:appendix-afhq4} show similar comparison for \textsc{FFHQ}, \textsc{LSUN Cat}, and \textsc{LSUN Church} 1k training sample setting.
+We also qualitatively evaluate our low-shot trained models on nearest neighbour test from training images in \reffig{fig:appendix-nn-test}. \reffig{fig:appendix-low_shot} shows the latent interpolation of models trained by our method in the low-shot setting with $100-400$ real samples.
 The smooth interpolation shows that the model is probably not overfitting on the few real samples.